top of page

 Have you ever been a passenger in a van with no brakes?

-Pat conspired to borrow the Rolls Royce of chairs from a napping patient.
+Pat conspired to borrow the Rolls Royce of chairs from a napping resident.
 Away we went in the nursing home’s wheelchair van.
 Rita and I were tucked in the back with our other Pat who was Rita’s social worker.
-We were heading to her fiancés restaurant on the harbor for his famous chowder.
+We were heading to her fiancé’s restaurant on Barnstable Harbor for his famous chowder.
 It was a perfect plan until we heard Pat yell, “We have a problem ladies”!

 Pat pumped the brake with no reaction.
 She grabbed the emergency brake to slow us to a stop.
 This was not one of her comic pranks.
 What do we do now?
 Abort the mission?
 Risk it?
-Oh yes, risk it we did.
+Oh yes, we risked it.
 Pat rode that emergency brake across three towns and back again.

-We hung on tightly, laughed, cried and sang our way to the beach.
+We hung on tightly, laughed, cried, and sang our way to the beach.
 Chef Ralph greeted us with his famous chowder and personally spoon-fed it to Rita.
 Little did I know; in years to come, Pat’s friendship would help fill the void left by Rita’s passing.
 With a smile from ear to ear, eyes gleaming like a kid on Christmas morning, Rita got her wish.
-It was the joy in that ride that made it easier to say goodbye to my mentor, friend and favorite person in the world.
+It was the joy in that ride that made it easier to say goodbye to my aunt, best friend, confidant, mentor, and favorite person in the world.

 I was offered a job while riding in the back of that van.
 I had never worked in health care.
 Another adventure with no brakes was waiting for me.
 I stayed on at the nursing home well beyond Rita’s passing.
 I have been serving seniors professionally ever since.
 People often ask me how I got into my field, I always say,

 Thank you to each Pat and of course Ralph, for being a part of this memory imprinted on my soul.
-Aunt Rita I am grateful for your unwavering support and all that you taught me.
-I love you.
+Aunt Rita, I am eternally grateful for your unwavering support and all that you taught me in my life.